Acura MDX: Second generation (YD2; 2007)

 All Canadian Acura MDX models, aside from the heated front seats, also get the second-row heated outboard seats as standard equipment as well.
 A feature unique to Canadian MDX models are headlight washers.
 In terms of packages, Canadian MDX models get only two: Technology and Elite.
 The Technology package corresponds essentially to the US model's Technology package while the Elite package is an amalgamation of the US model's Sport and Entertainment packages.
 However, AcuraLink real-time traffic reporting through XM NavTraffic is unavailable for Canadian MDX models.

 Like the first generation model, the new generation is manufactured exclusively by Honda of Canada Manufacturing Ltd. in Alliston, Ontario, Canada.
-But along with the 2007 RDX, the new MDX was the first Acura model to pass the Acura Quality Line, a special quality control and verification process separate from the other Honda vehicles.
+Along with the 2007 RDX, the new MDX was the first Acura model to pass the Acura Quality Line, a special quality control and verification process separate from the other Honda vehicles.

-For 2008 the MDX received a new auto-dimming rearview mirror.
-The 2009 MDX had added more upgrades to the navigation system and there are two new colors added.
-The power tailgate, previously available only with the Entertainment package, is now included with Technology and Sport packages.
+In 2008, for the 2009 model year, the MDX had added more upgrades to the navigation system and there are two new colors added.
+The power tailgate, previously available only with the Entertainment package, was also included with Technology and Sport packages.

 In 2010, the MDX received a facelift adopting to Acura's new "Power Plenum" grille that debuted on its 2009 model year sedans.
 The most important upgrades to the 2010 model where a new paddle shift six-speed SportShift automatic transmission with downshift Rev-matching, and an increase in compression ratio to 11.2:1 with forged aluminum pistons to replace the previous 2007–2009 3.7L's 11.0:1 pistons.
 Structural rigidity was improved for the 2010 model year.
 An Advance Package became available that included Adaptive Cruise Control, blind spot monitor, Active Damper suspension, collision mitigation braking system, wider 7-spoked 19 inch wheels and tires, Premium Milano leather ventilated seats and auto leveling headlights.
-Non-navigation equipped MDX models now have a backup camera monitor located in the rear-view mirror.
+Non-navigation equipped MDX models became equipped with a backup camera monitor located in the rear-view mirror.

-The redesigned MDX overtook the TL as Acura's top seller in the United States.
+In 2006, the redesigned MDX overtook the TL as Acura's top seller in the United States.